ewalldo/Packages-Project/Assets/ExtraAttributes/README.md

 ### 5.19 SceneField() <a name="sceneField"/>
-Attribute to convert a string field into a scene selection field (string only)
+Attribute to convert a string or int field into a scene selection field (string and int only)
 #### Declaration
 ```csharp
 public SceneField();